dahead/dupefiles-go/README.md

 ./df --trash
 ```

 Note: on removable media like USB or SSD drives this currently does not work, because the app is trying to move the external files to the local trash.
-Instead you have to use --move /external/trash.directory/
+Instead you have to use `--move /external/trash.directory/`.

 #### Remove duplicate files from database
 ```bash